JustinHu1988/My-notes/ArchLinux.md

   - The Portable Operating System Interface
   - This is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
   - POSIX defines the application programming interface(API), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.
+- **GNU Project**
+  - The aim of the GNU Project is to produce a totally free operating system.
+  - While the GNU kernel has not reached a stable version, the project has resulted in the creation of many tools that power most Unix-like operating system distributions.
+  - [Arch Linux](https://wiki.archlinux.org/index.php/Arch_Linux) is such a distribution, using GNU software like the [GRUB](https://wiki.archlinux.org/index.php/GRUB) bootloader, [Bash](https://wiki.archlinux.org/index.php/Bash) shell, and numerous other utilities and libraries.
 - **`umask`**:
   - **umask** is a command that determines the settings of a [mask](https://en.wikipedia.org/wiki/Mask_(computing)) that controls how [file permissions](https://en.wikipedia.org/wiki/File_permissions) are set for newly created files.
 - mask: